Passin' Me By

-"Passin' Me By" is a song by American hip-hop group the Pharcyde, released in March 18, 1993 through Delicious Vinyl Records.
+"Passin' Me By" is a song by American hip-hop group the Pharcyde, released on March 18, 1993, through Delicious Vinyl Records.
 The song was the second single released from the group's 1992 debut album Bizarre Ride II the Pharcyde.

 Composition

-The song was produced by J-Swift.
-The song contains samples of "Summer in the City" by Quincy Jones, "125th Street Congress" by Weather Report, and "Are You Experienced?" by The Jimi Hendrix Experience.
+The song was produced by J-Swift, and contains samples of "Summer in the City" by Quincy Jones, "125th Street Congress" by Weather Report, and "Are You Experienced?" by the Jimi Hendrix Experience.

 Lyrics

 The group's four emcees, Bootie Brown, Slimkid3, Imani, and Fatlip recount schoolboy crushes which all eventually led to heartbreak, with the chorus featuring Fatlip singing, "She keeps on passin' me by" against a soprano saxophone riff.

 Music video

 The music video (directed by Sanji) is shot in black and white.
 The rappers are seen riding in the back seat of a car or rapping behind a fence.
 Throughout the video, the group is seen upside-down in comparison to the rest of the world.